 How to get a Wisconsin Driver's License

-If this is your first driver's license, you will need to apply for a Wisconsin learners permit which requires a written exam on traffic signs, motor vehicle laws and safe driving techniques.
+If this is your first driver's license, you will need to apply for a Wisconsin learner's permit (instruction permit) which requires enrollment in a certified driver education program and passing a written exam on traffic signs, motor vehicle laws and safe driving techniques.

 The vision test is required to change a valid out-of-state license to a WI driver's license, however the written exam and road skills test may be waived at the discretion of the examiner.